junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 C) ...

+INT.
+OWNER'S OFFICE - CONTINUOUS

-SALESPERSON: It's something bigger, smarter, limitless.
+SALESPERSON: Everything better, right?
+It's something bigger, smarter, limitless.
 The feature is still in beta-testing stage.
 You can be among one of the very few selective beta stores to benefit its full complete future before it's launched publicly to the market.
 With no extra upgrade expense.
 Only needs to agree with a few terms, and opt in with our Optimal Health Everywhere Program for the full complete experience, where TasteWise never leaves you.
 The potential of TasteWise Infinity is limitless, mind-blowing.
 One-time deal.
 I walk out of here, you'll never get a better deal than this.
 What do you say?

 The store owner smiles constrainedly, shaking hands with the salesperson.